brandatastudio/the-real-mle-challenge/README.md

 ### Structure of task.py

- Task.py are constructed mainly basing each stage as an etl process, mainly three classes are created, read, task and load, this is so to facilitate decoupling of the code in an exectuded scheduled dag that is dependent of a cloud environment.
+ Task.py are constructed mainly basing each stage as an etl process, mainly three classes are created, read, task and load, this is so to facilitate decoupling of the code in an executed scheduled dag that is dependent of a cloud environment.
 Each task would read the data that depends on , transform it using mainly functions from transform.py and then load it to the local server folder or the cloud. the idea is that, functions only used by that task are stored in transform.
 Even so, the code is organized so that different folders can use different functions of parallel folders.

 ## Starting up the project: